AMIU HEALTH ENTREPRENEURSHIP ACADEMY

 1. University and college students; they will participate in teams of 3-5, drawn from the same university or different universities.

-2. Early startups in health care; these categories of participants will constitute health care early startups.
+2. Early startups in health care; these categories of participants will constitute health care early startups (the ones which have not existed for more than 5 years)

 Expected outcomes: